 José Afonso

 José Afonso, also known as Zeca (1929-1987) has been a great Portuguese singer and composer, an icon of the fight for democracy of his country against fascist dictatorship of Salazar and then Caetano, who oppressed Portuguese people from 1926 to 1974.
-The "Carnation Revolution" made by the Armed Forces Movement (Movimento das Forças Armadas, MFA), which restored democracy in Portugal, began April 25th, 1974 with a song by Zeca, «Grândola, Vila Morena», broadcast by Portuguese radio as a starting signal of the popular uprising.
+The "Carnation Revolution" made by the Armed Forces Movement (Movimento das Forças Armadas, MFA), which restored democracy in Portugal, began April 25th, 1974 with a song by Zeca, «Grândola, Vila Morena» (listen), broadcast by Portuguese radio as a starting signal of the popular uprising against the dictatorship.

 Biography (translated and adapted from: http://www.aja.pt/)